Abdule321/uts_localization_abdul/README.md

 # TurtleBot4 Setup & Run Guide

+Integration of the results from Practical Work 1 - 3.
+Setup & Configuration, Map Generation, and Navigation — into a single autonomous delivery robot system.

 This guide explains how to set up your workspace, build the project, and run TurtleBot4 with navigation, localization, RViz visualization, and custom packages.

 ---